 A message from Revd David Hildred

 Thank you for your patience and understanding during this period when we have all faced so much disruption.
-We have been thinking, talking and planning about how we can begin to open safely our churches for Sunday services, following carefully the guidelines we have, whilst recognising that Covid-19 is still dangerous.
+We are constantly thinking, talking and planning about how we can, safely, have our churches open for Sunday services, following carefully the guidelines we have, whilst recognising that Covid-19 is still dangerous.

 Current Worship Pattern:

 - 9:30am St Chad’s

 - 11:00am St Cecilia’s

 - 11:00am St George’s